 top of page

-Drug Drones: High-Tech Smuggling Threat Across California Border
+Stopping Drug Drones: The High-Tech Smuggling Threat at California's Borders

-In the ever-evolving world of illicit trade, drug traffickers have found a new ally in their quest for secrecy and efficiency: drug drones.
+In the ever-evolving world of illicit trade, drug traffickers have found a new weapon: drug drones.

 Drug Drone.
 Photo by US Border Patrol